fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Fredrik, how to understand that a company has a strong team if they ask really basic questions on the interview.
+I recently had one, they were hiring for a senior position but asked about really basic stuff(iife, fixing react component bugs, event loop, etc).
+And in terms of overall architecture/technical questions, there also were not anything deep.
+I'm sure that I could pass this interview when I was a junior dev.
+And to be honest, most of the interviews that I had were like that. so it seems that if a company doesn't check their future employees well, then the team wouldn't be that good.
+What questions could be asked to understand the level of developers?

 > Hey Fredrik, Do you prefer working in a product company or a consultancy company?
 And why?

 > I want to become a great developer but I have no one to help me.
 How can I do it on my own?